 As chicken breeds go, the Svart Hona is a slow-maturing one.
 Pullets don’t usually start laying until about 24 weeks, and some breeders have even observed that the chicks take a long time to come out of their eggs after first cracking the shell.

 The Svart Hona chicken is a bird that generally loves people.
 If you want a flock that’s especially sociable, spend some time each day holding and talking to your birds.
 They will quickly realize you aren’t a threat, and some may start coming up to you and following you around.

-If you’re looking for a stunning chicken breed that’s a decent egg layer and is also friendly, the Svart Hona is an excellent choice.
-Their rarity makes them a true prize, too–make sure that you research breeders and sourced from quality stock, and then enjoy raising a flock of beautifully unique birds.
+If you’re looking for a stunning chicken breed that has a decent egg layer and is also friendly, the Svart Hona is an excellent choice.
+Their rarity makes them a true prize, too–make sure that you research breeders and source from quality stock, and then enjoy raising a flock of beautifully unique birds.

 Joseph Hudson has been raising chickens for over 15 years.
 In 2018, he completed the Agriculture & Natural Resources program at Mt.
 San Antonio College.
 He currently raises over 1400 chickens on his 7.5-hectare farm.
 He keeps sharing his experience on raising healthy and happy chickens on Chicken Scratch The Foundry.